by Randall CraigFiled in: Blog, Blogging, Business Development, Make It Happen Tipsheet, Networking, TrustTagged as: Blogging, Sales

-Beyond the introductions and pleasantries, what I received was a high pressure sales pitch for their marketing services.
+Beyond the introductions and pleasantries, he then immediately went into a high pressure sales pitch for their marketing services.
 As the service wasn’t needed, the meeting ended relatively quickly.
-There was no follow-up email post meeting.
-And a few weeks later this person unsubscribed.
-(It’s ironic – he is the one that needs to see this post!)
+And there was no follow-up email or phone call from him after the meeting.
+A few weeks later this person unsubscribed.
+I didn’t really shed any tears for the loss.

 Social Media can be used to sell, but one of the most effective strategies has to be Give to Get; the sale will take place, but only when you’ve demonstrated your expertise, earned the trust, and the buyer is ready to buy – which may take years.

 Where does your blog fit on the sell/no-sell continuum?
 If you’re not happy with it there, make a change.
 If you don’t blog, look back at your favorite blog (besides this one!) and evaluate it: where does it fit on the continuum?
 And how would you feel if it was changed?

 Meta: It’s ironic that the precise person who should have read this post will not, since he has unsubscribed

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)

 @RandallCraig (Follow me for daily insights)

 Each week, get Randall’s 60-second nugget on translating digital knowledge to action.
 Curious?
 Read 600+ past articles.

 If you are interested in receiving these each week (there is no cost), fill in your name and address below.

 Contact us for more on Randall’s topics, availability, and audience fit.